 There can only be one way to interpret the High Priestess when she appears in the advice position: there are hidden aspects to the situation that you have to discover before deciding what to do.
 Wait, and be patient.

 We cannot stress this enough.
-This card is a sign to listen to your intuition and follow your gut feeling.
+This card is a sign to listen to your intuition and follow your gut feeling, a silent invitation to be still and know.

 Do not actively interfere before you’ve seen the entire picture.
 Avoid conflicts, ultimatums, and extremities because there may be some unknown element to the equation.